Sales Tax Holidays: Politically Expedient but Poor Tax Policy 2016

 Looking only at tax collections provides an incomplete picture of the economic damage caused by sales tax holidays.
-One must also look at the harmful effects of discrimination between different products and time periods, burdensome administrative and complexity costs on businesses, distortions of consumer behavior, and economically damaging uncertainty about tax policy.
-Real reform—broadening sales tax base and lowering sales tax rates—can achieve desired revenue collection levels without these costs.
+One must also look at the harmful effects of discrimination among different products and time periods, burdensome administrative and complexity costs on businesses, distortions of consumer behavior, and economically damaging uncertainty about tax policy.
+Real reform—broadening the sales tax base and lowering sales tax rates—can achieve desired revenue collection levels without these costs.
 Going further to eliminate the sales tax year-round for all consumers is another option to reduce negative effects.

 Tax holidays are a gimmick that distract policymakers and taxpayers from real, permanent, and economically beneficial tax reform.
 Their creation came about as a way to avoid addressing the negative effects of high sales taxes.
 Politicians often receive favorable media attention for pushing for these short-sighted policies, denigrating the hard work of those who support genuine tax relief.

-Sales tax holidays have enjoyed political success, but recently policymakers are reevaluating them.
+Sales tax holidays have enjoyed political success, but recently, policymakers are reevaluating them.
 Rather than providing a valuable tax cut or a boost to the economy, sales tax holidays impose serious costs on consumers and businesses without providing offsetting benefits.

 Taxes should raise revenue, not micromanage a complex economy by picking winners and losers in the market.
 Lawmakers should aim to raise the necessary revenue in the least economically distortionary and destructive way.
 To achieve this goal, sales taxes should be neutral toward products and timing decisions: all end-user goods and services should consistently be subject to the same sales tax.
 Narrowing the tax base, by contrast, is likely to lead to higher and more damaging taxes elsewhere.